paterit/sphinx/README.md

 # Sphinx on Python 3 and Alpine

-Image based on Python 3 and Alpine for [Sphinx](http://www.sphinx-doc.org).
+Image based on Python 3 and Alpine with [Sphinx](http://www.sphinx-doc.org).